-In this business, we are engaged in the application development of the highly efficient gene transfer technology RetroNectin[®] method and the siTCR[®] technology as well as the development and commercialization of fundamental biologics development technologies.
+In this business, we are engaged in the application development of the highly efficient gene transfer technology RetroNectin[®] method and the siTCR® technology as well as the development and commercialization of fundamental biologics development technologies.

-In the current fiscal year, we proceeded with the development to apply brain-tropic adenoassociated virus vectors and with preparation for the start of clinical trials in Canada for CD19-JAK/STAT-CAR gene therapy (code: TBI-2001) which is a next-generation CAR gene therapy method, as well as with preparation for an application for approval for manufacturing and selling NY-ESO-1 • siTCR[®] gene therapy (code: TBI-1301).
+In the current fiscal year, we proceeded with the development of brain-tropic adeno-associated viral vectors (CereAAVTM) and inner ear-tropic adeno-associated viral vectors (SonuAAVTM), as well as clinical trials in Canada for CD19-JAK/STAT-CAR gene therapy (code: TBI-2001), a next-generation CAR gene therapy method, and preparation for application for marketing authorization of NY-ESO-1• siTCR® gene therapy (code: TBI-1301).
 Moreover, we worked on the development of ancillary materials, etc. needed to develop and manufacture mRNA vaccine.

 In addition, we are also pursuing cross-business R&D that cannot be categorized into the above businesses.
-The Group aims to perform strategic R&D by taking advantage of the interaction and feedback effects of each R&D project.
+The Group aims to perform strategic R&D by taking advantage of the interaction and feedback effects of each research and development project.